-No, references are separate as are the abstract, resource and data sharing plan, budget, budget justification, and NIH biosketches.
+- No, references are separate as are the abstract, resource and data sharing plan, budget, budget justification, and NIH biosketches.

-4) Are PI’s or Co-I’s required to have effort on the grant?
+4) Are PI’s or Co-I’s required to have budgeted effort on this proposal?

 5) Do proposals require review prior to submission by the grants and contracts office?

-For UVA budgets (even if it is considered a sub-award) - No, but departmental research administrator review is highly recommended and a signature is required.
+- For UVA budgets (even if it is considered a sub-award) - No, but departmental research administrator review is highly recommended and a signature is required.

 6) If this is a multi-institution project, are separate budgets and budget justifications required?